nallen05/shieldwall/SHORT-README.txt

-  *SHIELDWALL-OUTPUT*: Output destination (T, NIL, or stream) *SHIELDWALL-STOP-ON-FIRST-FAIL-P*: Stop at first failure *SHIELDWALL-SUPPRESS-ERRORS-P*: Treat errors as test failures
+  *SHIELDWALL-OUTPUT*: Output destination (T, NIL, or stream) *SHIELDWALL-STOP-ON-FIRST-FAIL-P*: Stop at first failure *SHIELDWALL-SUPPRESS-ERRORS-P*: Treat errors as test failures *SHIELDWALL-VERBOSE-FAIL-P*: Print detailed info about each failing tests
 Other:
   *LAST-FAILED-SHIELD*: Holds the last failed test object (for inspection)